The comfortable magic of the boyfriend experience.

-I try my best to avoid topics like religion and politics, because they can be divisive and deeply personal in a way that even sexual experiences aren’t always.
-Everyone I talk with about that rule thinks it’s because I must have some especially offensive religious/political leanings that I’m trying to keep secret, but the truth is that I keep that rule so that others feel safe and respected, even if our ideologies differ.
-Read More
+I try my best to avoid subjects like religion and politics, because they can be unnecessarily divisive and personal in a unique way.
+I’ve been accused of using that guideline to hide my own subversive or offensive religious or political leanings, but the truth is that I only want others to feel safe and respected while we’re together.
+Even if our broader ideologies differ.

 I’m easy to talk to and interested in what others have to say.
 It’s only natural that our communication would fast begin to resemble how someone would engage with a boyfriend.
 But I’ve been talking about myself too much already.
 Your turn.

 What are you worried about?

 The familiarity we will share is a chance to unpack some of what is weighing on you and to leave it behind in the morning.
 Lots of us have insecurities about our bodies and we’re conditioned to believe that we are inherently wrong or bad or broken in any number of ways over the course of our lives.
 Walking around with negative ideas about how we look or whether we are desirable is exhausting.

 Join me in putting that to the side for an evening?